pnordahl/monorail/TUTORIAL.md

 EOF
 ```

-This is how you generally specify targets; a unique filesystem path relative to the root of your repository.
+This is how you generally specify targets (and any other path in `Monorail.json`); a unique filesystem path relative to the root of your repository.

 Run the following, to show our config and ensure our input is well-formed: